engelsystem/engelsystem-doc/content/admin/configuration.md

 ## Maintenance mode

-If you want to take the engelsystem down, set this boolean to `true`.
+Set this to `true` to take the Engelsystem offline for maintenance.
-The content of `resources/views/layouts/maintenance.html` is then showed to the users.
+Users will see the content of `resources/views/layouts/maintenance.html` instead of the normal interface.
-No functions are available then.

-This defaults to environment variable `MAINTENANCE`.
-If the variable is not present, it defaults to `false`.
+Defaults to the `MAINTENANCE` environment variable, or `false` if not set.

 ```php
     'maintenance'             => false,